7RU7H/CTFs/HackTheBox/Retired-Machines/Book/Book-Helped-Thorough.md

 - [[Book-Notes.md]]
 - [[Book-CMD-by-CMDs.md]]

 This helped-through was made by reading [ivanitlearning](https://ivanitlearning.wordpress.com/2021/04/17/hackthebox-book/) and following along.
+Due to it being only about the privilege escalation vector for this box I will put a good 2 hours of practice into hacking the web application
 ## Recon

 The time to live(ttl) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.
 ![ping](Screenshots/ping.png)

 ## Exploit

 ## Foothold